If you are demolishing a house, it is important that your water meter is secured or the service is disconnected.

 It's important that the water meter at your property is secured and is not left as an open-ended service.

-If you are demolishing a house and not rebuilding on the block for some time, we recommend disconnecting the meter to reduce the risk of stolen meters, wasted water or contamination of the water supply.
+If you are demolishing a house and not rebuilding on the block for some time, we recommend disconnecting the meter to reduce the risk of the meter being stolen, wasted water or contamination of the water supply.

-To disconnect the meter, engage a licensed plumber to arrange for a standpipe to be installed with an internal flow regulator.
-If you are using a demolition company, they may arrange this for you, so always check with them first.
+If you intend to keep the water meter, engage a licensed plumber to arrange for a standpipe to be installed with an internal flow regulator.
+If you are using a demolition company, they may arrange for the meter to be disconnected or a standpipe installed for you, so always check with them first.

 Talk to us if you are planning to re-build on the block quite quickly, as it may be in your best interests to leave the meter connected.